-Keybridge House, Allies and Morrison
+Keybridge House, Allies and Morrison (Image: Milled Hare for Mount Anvil)

 The scheme makes a specific response to its context on each of its edges.
 The two tall buildings on the north edge of the site are stepped forms that fold and adjust in response to the context, constructed in brick to reflect the local industrial vernacular and in keeping with the mansion blocks and other buildings in the vicinity.
 They sit in a podium of lower buildings to define the street and acknowledge the adjacent building heights.